 - Prepare to be a successful applicant for two GLC staff positions: Leadership Mentor or Outdoor Facilitator

-- Facilitation is a skill set that you can use in and outside of the classroom both now and in the future - anytime you are part of or working with a group
+- Facilitation is a skill set you can use in and outside of the classroom both now and in the future - anytime you are part of or working with a group

 - Learn new leadership skills for working with groups all over campus.